FzliangFrank/networkUtils/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Bundle of shiny modules for editing and interact with small amount of graph data.
+Editing and interact with network data is not always easy.
+This package envelope a bundle of shiny modules for editing and interact with small amount of graph data, and let you download and load them back in as a excel spreadsheet.

 This package is intended for R developers who have already familiar with basic workflow `shiny` and `shiny module`.
 If you are not already